ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

 ## Setting up our dev environment / build
 The front-end part of this was really easy.
 We used angular-cli to generate a new project.
 In the future this also gave us the advantage of generating new components, services, pipes and much more.
 For the backend we decided to go with gulp.
-We added some tasks to transpile our server site TypeScript files to javascript so that node can execute it.
+We added some tasks to transpile our server site TypeScript files to JavaScript so that node can execute it.
 For local serving we created a sequence task that combines running 'ng build' from the angular-cli and a gulp task to use 'nodemon' for running our server and restarting on changes.
 When working on the frontend, doing an 'ng build' was a bit too slow, therefore we added a --standalone flag, to the serve task so that we could just build the backend application and do the frontend serve with 'ng serve' which is a lot more performant than having to do a 'ng build' on every change.
 Since we are using TypeScript throughout the application, it only felt right to use the TypeScript version of gulp as well.
 It takes a little effort to get used to, but once you get the hang of it it makes writing gulp tasks a lot more fun and less error prone.
 Using the provided decorators our gulp tasks look something like the following:
 ```typescript